xeedxendrome/lyricsearcher/README.md

-A website built with react which uses the Context API to search and retrieve songs with lyrics starting from a given phrase and also display top 10 tracks of the country.
+A website built with React uses the Context API to search and retrieve songs with lyrics starting from a given phrase and also display the top 10 tracks of the country.

 <div align="center">
     <img src="/screenshots/base.png" width="400px"</img>